f-eiyu/kitchen-helper/README.md

     - edit my rating.
 [EDIT]
     - edit or delete comments/notes.
 [EDIT/DELETE]
 1. automatically add missing recipe ingredients to the Shopping List.
 [UPDATE]
+1. "favorite" a recipe for easy access/visibility.
+1. tag and categorize recipes -- "breakfast", "dinner", "snack", "dessert", etc. [EDIT/SHOW]

 ### Stretch Goals
-1. tag and categorize recipes -- "breakfast", "dinner", "snack", "dessert", etc. [EDIT/SHOW]
 1. set certain ingredients in recipes as "optional", for enhanced filtering and meal planning.
 [SHOW]
 1. filter recipes that are only missing optional ingredients, or missing up to some number of ingredients.
 [SHOW]
 1. share some or all of my recipes with a friend, so that they can view them from their account as well.
 [AUTH]